 What Does the P0193 Code Mean?

 Diagnostic Trouble Code (DTC) P0193 stands for “Fuel Rail Pressure Sensor “A” Circuit High.”
 It is logged when the PCM perceives that the signal from the fuel rail pressure sensor exceeds the calibrated limit over a specified amount of time.
+Remember, in feedback systems, the algorithm always sets a “target” for whatever it is controlling, and if the actual reading is above or below the target, a code is set.

 Note: The definition of code P0193 may be different depending on the vehicle manufacturer.
 Consult the appropriate repair manual or repair database for the exact code definition.